Skip to content

 If this is set toTrue, the user will need to manually call the reconnect() method when they want to connect to the server.

-By default False
+By default True

 • **kwargs